Pino Puglisi

-Giuseppe "Pino" Puglisi ([ˈpiːno puʎˈʎiːzi], [pʊɟˈɟiːsɪ]; 15 September 1937 – 15 September 1993) was a Roman Catholic priest in the rough Palermo neighbourhood of Brancaccio.
-He openly challenged the Mafia who controlled the neighbourhood, and was killed by them on his 56th birthday.
-His life story has been retold in a book, Pino Puglisi, il prete che fece tremare la mafia con un sorriso (2013), and portrayed in a film, Come Into the Light (Italian original title Alla luce del sole) in 2005.
-He is the first person killed by the Mafia who has been beatified by the Catholic Church.
+Giuseppe "Pino" Puglisi ([ˈpiːno puʎˈʎiːzi], [pʊɟˈɟiːsɪ]; 15 September 1937 – 15 September 1993) was an Italian Roman Catholic priest who openly challenged the Sicilian Mafia controlling his Palermo neighbourhood of Brancaccio.
+The Mafia killed him on his 56th birthday.
+His life story has been retold in a book, Pino Puglisi, il prete che fece tremare la mafia con un sorriso (2013), and portrayed in a film, Come into the Light (Italian original title Alla luce del sole) in 2005.
+He was the first Mafia victim to be beatified by the Catholic Church.

 Ordained as priest

-Puglisi was born in Brancaccio, a working-class neighbourhood in Palermo (Sicily), into a family of modest means.
+Puglisi was born in Brancaccio, a working-class neighbourhood in Palermo, Sicily, into a family of modest means.
 His father was a shoemaker and his mother a dressmaker.
 He entered the seminary at age sixteen.
 Following ordination, he worked in various parishes, including a country parish afflicted by a bloody vendetta.

 Puglisi was ordained as a priest on 2 July 1960 by Cardinal Ernesto Ruffini from Palermo.
 Ruffini regarded communism as a greater threat than the Mafia.
 He once questioned the Mafia's very existence.
 To a journalist's question of "What is the Mafia?" he responded: "So far as I know, it could be a brand of detergent."
 This denial persuaded Puglisi of the need to challenge church authorities.
 "We can, we must criticize the church when we feel it doesn't respond to our expectations, because it's absolutely right to seek to improve it," he said.
 With his trademark humour, Puglisi added: "But we should always criticize it like a mother, never a mother-in-law!"